Whyzanet/WhyzaGC/README.md

 averagedata - average CPM data for radmon update

-mqttpub - publish mqtt data and other syslog/Tlog events
+mqttpub - publish mqtt sensor data together with WiFi online and last radmon upload status.
+Theree are seperate timers for each if you want to customise.

 radmon - Once per minute flash the NeoPixel purple ( ESP32), perform the HTTP Get with radmon.org, flash the NeoPixel ( ESP32 ) red or green on the result.